agCleo/GT-handbook/README.md

 As mentioned on their [website](https://www.base-search.net/about/en/faq.php), there are three criteria to become a content provider on BASE:
 1/ The source contains academic content only.
 2/ At least some documents from the source are available as open access (full texts free of charge, without registration).
-3/ The metadata of the docments are provided via a valid OAI-PMH interface.
+3/ The metadata of the documents are provided via a valid OAI-PMH interface.

 The website provides in addition [guidelines](https://www.base-search.net/about/en/faq_oai.php) for the repository or data managers who will set up the repository and the formatted metadata.